Plastic bags can cause big problems when placed in your kerbside recycling bin, most* councils around the country do not accept them.

 - Many marine and terrestrial animals are killed by plastic bags that escape from landfill.
 The best solution to this problem is to use reusable bags that prevent you using plastic bags in the first place..

 - Plastic bags cannot be placed in most* council kerbside recycling bins.

 - Over 200,000 plastic checkout bags are dumped in landfills every hour.

 - Only 3% of Australia's plastic bags are currently being recycled, despite recycling facilities being available at major supermarkets and retail outlets listed above.

-*There are a handful of councils that can accept bags and soft plastic in the recycling: Lismore and Ballina in NSW; as well as Booroondara, Nillumbik, Hobson's Bay and Cardinia Shire Council in VIC.
+*There are a handful of councils that can accept bags and soft plastic in kerbside recycling services: the City of Busselton in WA; as well as Booroondara, Nillumbik and Hobson's Bay in VIC.